SAP-samples/hana-enterprise-search-engine/docs/ir/readme.md

-This is an example how to build queries on an ICM data model
+Documentation of an example how to use the enterprise search HANA technology
 ---------------------------------------------------------------------------------------------------------------------------------------
 # Introduction
 ---------------------------------------------------------------------------------------------------------------------------------------
-The ICM example shows how it is possible to search for queries with the enterprise search technology on HANA.
+Here it is tested the search engine and as basis to test, it is used the data from SAP ICM.
+This example is called "investigative research" (shortcut: IR).
+It is shown how it is possible to search for queries with the enterprise search technology on HANA.
 Also it is shown that complex queries can be built on an ICM data model.
 The objective of this example is that the key-user gets a feeling of how to use this technology wihtin its business processes.
 In general in this example there are queries where search scenarios are built.
 For example it is searched for persons and their locations or for persons and their cases or just for persons.
 ---------------------------------------------------------------------------------------------------------------------------------------
 # Data Model
 ---------------------------------------------------------------------------------------------------------------------------------------
-This data model is a copy of the ICM data model.
-The data itself is example data.
+The data itself is example data (no real person related data).
 Some attributes of the entities are modified and not all attributes are exactly the same as ICM.
 The following points show which files have to be built for a successful data model:

 1. It is built a CDS file which is representing the tables and their relations to each other